haimkastner/generic-json-sanitizer/README.md

 ```

-Async support is readt and wait for awesome 'experimental-worker' to be done.
+> Async supports only from Node 13.

-For real example see `example` folder.
+For real example see `src/example` folder.